 From the day of mutual acceptance, we will have 10 days to perform professional inspections and negotiate for repairs/compensation.
 I recommend obtaining a general inspection first, then seeing if we need additional followup inspections.
 As a buyer, you are responsible for paying for these inspections.
 I’m happy to suggest companies to perform them, schedule them, and also coordinate their entrance into the home as needed.
 We’ll also take some time to review the title and any other documentation that relates to the property.
 I will suggest that you take a trip to the county, to see if you can find out any additional information that might impact the property.
 This is an important part of your due diligence as a buyer.

 Once we have all of our inspections in hand, I will write a repair addendum that lets the other side know what we would like them to address.
 Often this includes some back and forth negotiation.

 If you are getting a loan, your lender will schedule an appraiser to check out the property and make sure that it is worth the sales price.
 If it comes in low, we will negotiate with the other side to try to get them to cover the difference.
-However, in this competitive market sometimes they will not be willing to in which case we might split the difference, or you might have to cover it.
+However, sometimes they will not be willing to, in which case we might split the difference, or you might have to cover it.

 12. Waiting to close.

 After the inspection period we wait for repairs to be done (as needed) and for the loan to come through.
 I will be in close contact with your loan officer to make sure everything is proceeding as planned.

 13. Closing Disclosure.

 Due to a law, known as TRID, you’ll get your final closing disclosure from your lender at least 3 days before closing.